 "The trick is to distinguish between foods that have been lightly processed versus heavily processed," says Armul.
 "Lightly processed foods include pre-cut apple slices, hard-boiled eggs, canned tuna and frozen vegetables.
 These are nutritious choices and can make healthy eating more convenient for busy people.
 Heavily processed foods can be recognized as food not in its original form, like potato chips and crackers, or food that is not naturally occurring, such as sodas, donuts, cookies and candy."

 "Ultimately, you have to familiarize yourself with the Nutrition Facts Label and ingredient list," she says.
 "Do more cooking and food prep at home to maximize control over the food processing."

 Eating processed food in moderation is fine, but consumers should be on the lookout for hidden sugar, sodium and fat.

 Added sugars aren't just hidden in processed sweets.
-They're added to bread to give it an appealing browned hue, and there's often a surprising amount added to jarred pasta sauces and cereal.
-The number of carbohydrates on the nutrition label also includes naturally occurring sugars which may be a significant amount in foods such as yogurt and fruit.
-Instead, review a product's ingredients list and look for added sugars among the first two or three ingredients including sugar, maltose, brown sugar, corn syrup, cane sugar, honey and fruit juice concentrate.
+They're added to bread to give it an appealing browned hue, and there often is a surprising amount added to jarred pasta sauces and cereal.
+The grams of carbohydrate on the Nutrition Facts Label also includes naturally occurring sugars which may be a significant amount in foods such as yogurt and fruit.
+Instead, review a product's ingredient list and look for added sugars among the first two or three ingredients including sugar, maltose, brown sugar, corn syrup, cane sugar, honey and fruit juice concentrate.
 Beginning in July 2018, grams of added sugars will be included on the Nutrition Facts Label.

 We need some sodium, but we often consume much more than the Dietary Guidelines for Americans' recommendation of less than 2,300 milligrams a day.